 Astronomy Programs for Teachers and Students

 All of these programs aimed at educators and students up through grade 13; there are many more opportunities to get your hands on real data in college.
-Also note that the programs are very roughly sorted by wavelength; the wavelength regime as listed is often the primary but not the only data used in the program.
+Also note that for this subset of the page, the programs are very roughly sorted by wavelength; the wavelength regime as listed is often the primary but not the only data used in the program.

-- Hands-On Universe (HOU).
+- Hands-On Universe (HOU), which is now Global HOU.
 High school and middle school curriculum materials and image processing software available online, much of it for free.
-(Primarily aimed at teaches; rolling admission for most activities.)
+Current GHOU-USA activities.
+(Primarily aimed at teachers; rolling admission for most activities.)
+See also HOU Curriculum (the original book), available online.

 - Yerkes Astrophysics Academy for Young Scientists (YAAYS). (for students grades 3-8)